New to Medicare in San Diego, CA

 What Are Medicare Penalties?

-If you don’t enroll in Medicare Part B or Part D when first eligible, you may have to pay a late enrollment penalty.
+If you don’t enroll in Medicare Part B or Part D when first eligible, you may have to pay a late enrollment penalty (opens in a new tab).
 This penalty is added to your monthly premium and can last as long as you have Medicare coverage.

 Medicare and the Inflation Reduction Act 2022